m-d-nabeel/ytdl-next/DOCUMENTATION.md

    - Cause: Issues with iframe content manipulation
    - Solution: Use direct link creation for downloads

+4. **Proxy Connection Failures**
+   - Cause: Invalid proxy configuration or unavailable proxy
+   - Solution: Check proxy settings in configuration file and ensure proxy server is running

+5. **"No Suitable Formats Found" Error**
+   - Cause: yt-dlp unable to extract formats for the given URL
+   - Solution: Verify URL is correct and try using a proxy if content is geo-restricted

 ## Future Enhancements

 1. **Server-side file renaming**: Automatically rename files after download completion